fstasz/climate-impact-explorer/README.md

 # Annual Temperature Increases Across the U.S.

 ## Description
-This app illustrates average annual temperature increases across the United States from 1963 to 2023.
+This R Shiny app visualizes average annual temperature increases across the United States from 1963 to 2023, using data from NOAA’s Global Summary of the Year.
+Users can explore geographic trends through an interactive map interface.

 ![Screenshot](www/map.jpg)